beauthi/phylogenetic-tree/README.md

 ## Installation

-Place the folder wherever you want in your filesystem, and from root folder launch the following commands:
+Place the folder wherever you want in your filesystem, and from the root of the project launch the following commands:

 ```
 pip3 install -r requirements.txt